Diploma in Bullying Behaviourswill be of benefit to anyone working with children and adolescents in any setting.

-This course looks at the phenomenon of bullying and examines it from multiple perspectives including current thinking on the various causes of bullying, bullying in a number of different social contexts (across the lifespan) with a particular focus on school and workplace bullying, and an analysis of bullying from the perspective of applied social psychology.
-The course also considers bullying from a philosophical perspective, utilizing Foucauldian conceptualisations of power to understand bullying in different contexts.
-The course will address practical means of addressing bullying in interpersonal, dyadic, familial, institutional and cultural systems and will discuss approaches to challenging the power imbalances implicit in bullying relationships.
+Diploma in Bullying Behaviours looks at the phenomenon of bullying and examines it from multiple perspectives including current thinking on the various causes of bullying, bullying in a number of different social contexts (across the lifespan) with a particular focus on school and workplace bullying, and an analysis of bullying from the perspective of applied social psychology.
+Diploma in Bullying Behaviours also considers bullying from a philosophical perspective, utilizing Foucauldian conceptualisations of power to understand bullying in different contexts.
+Diploma in Bullying Behaviours will address practical means of addressing bullying in interpersonal, dyadic, familial, institutional, and cultural systems and will discuss approaches to challenging the power imbalances implicit in bullying relationships.

-It is envisioned that this course will be of benefit to anyone working with children and adolescents in any setting.
-It offers insights into how bullying may operate ‘below the radar’ in large institutions i.e. the Guards, Health service, the military, Schools etc.
+It is envisioned that the Diploma in Bullying Behaviours will be of benefit to anyone working with children and adolescents in any setting.
+It offers insights into how bullying may operate ‘below the radar’ in large institutions i.e. the Guards, Health service, the military, schools, etc.

 Week 1- Introduction to bullying: Types of bullying.
 Why do people bully?
 Who gets bullied and where does it happen?